Soggadu (1975 film): Plot

 Sobhanadri is popularly known as 'Soggadu' in his native village.
 He loves his cross-cousin Saroja.
-Saroja's father Paramesam does not like this as he wants Saroja to be married to a well-educated individual.
+Saroja's father Paramesam does not approve.
+He wants Saroja to marry a well-educated individual.
 Sobhanadri challenges Paramesam that he will marry an educated girl.
-He leaves to the town, where he meets Saroja's classmate Latha.
+He leaves for the city, where he meets Saroja's classmate Latha.
 Latha has run away to escape from a forced marriage with her uncle Bhupathi.
 Latha and Sobhanadri get married in a hotel.
 Bhupathi files a case against Sobhanadri.
 Finally Sobhanadri and Latha reunite happily.

 Cast

+Production

+Ramanaidu approached Bapayya who was making Eduruleni Manishi at that time to make Soggadu for him based on a story by Balamurugan.
+The film marked the debut of Jayachithra in Telugu cinema.
+She revealed since most of the film were shot in outdoor locations she was not part of them and her scenes were completed first so that her role will be completed.
+The film was mostly shot in Mandapeta, Sakinetipalli, Karamchedu, Kolavennu, and Elamarru while the indoor shots and the song "Chali Vestondi" was shot in AVM studios and Vijaya Vauhini Studios.
+Some scenes were shot in Hyderabad while ox race was shot in Karamchedu.